 Ready or not, 2020 is here.
 A year to see more clearly than ever before, in true 20/20 fashion.
 And if you haven’t done so already, you can still make those New Year’s resolutions.

 After the calendar dealt us the shortest possible period between Thanksgiving and Christmas, today the big day is finally here.
 The rush to scarf up all those presents has subsided, and morphed into a more sedate atmosphere.

 Four years ago, an overly dry Christmas tree sparked a fire at a mansion in Annapolis that killed two adults and four of their grandchildren.
 What made this tragedy all the sadder is that it could have been avoided.

 It never fails.
 When road projects in other parts of Maryland are proposed, they immediately step to the front of the line.
 Inter-County Connector?
 Come on up.
 Widening the D.C.
 Beltway?
 Sure, let’s talk about it.

 In the days after Thanksgiving, many of us probably doled out cash or wrote a check to a charitable cause.
 Following on the heels of big spending days like Black Friday, Small Business Saturday and Cyber Monday, Giving Tuesday was a day to give pause in our frenetic holiday pursuit of gift s…

-While other regions dealt recently with large winter storms and big piles of snow — several weeks ahead of official winter — we here in the Mid-Atlantic enjoyed, along with our turkey and stuffing leftovers, average to cool temperatures and light rain.
-But in preparation for what could come,…
+While other regions dealt recently with large winter storms and big piles of snow — several weeks ahead of the official start of winter — we here in the Mid-Atlantic enjoyed, along with our turkey and stuffing leftovers, average to cool temperatures and light rain.
+But in preparation for wha…

 In the second half of the 20th century, modern medicine was able to conquer smallpox and polio.
 Then, in the 1980s, another public health epidemic reared its ugly head: human immunodeficiency virus and acquired immune deficiency syndrome.
 HIV and AIDS.